 If you are pushing your rig to it's limits or if you ever go out with a single vehicle then a winch should be considered a necessary upgrade.

 The cost of a winch can be daunting, especially if your vehicle requires a custom bumper in order to mount it, however this is not a place to cut corners.
 You don't need to go top-of-the-line, but even if you have to save up a while you are better to get a name brand winch rather than buy the cheapest one you can find.
-Remember that it's not like a toaster that you can simply return if it fails, a winch failure can leave you stranded or even put you in a dangerous situation.
+Remember that it's not like a toaster that you can simply return if it fails, a winch failure or a failure of your mount can leave you stranded or even put you in a life threatening situation.

 How strong of a winch do you need?

 Don't make the mistake of thinking your 4,000 pound vehicle only needs a 4,000 lb rated winch.
-That would be fine if you were just pulling it along a smooth road, but add a steep hill, dragging over rocks, or sticky mud, and you really need a winch rated for around twice the weight of your rig.
+That would be fine if you were just pulling it along a smooth road, but add a steep hill, dragging over rocks, or sticky mud, and you really need a winch rated for at least 1.5 times the weight of your rig.

 Styling